cbrocas/newblog/content/posts/2025-12-01-ACME-a-brief-history-of-one-of-the-protocols-which-changed-the-Internet-security.md

 Obtaining a certificate was the main obstacle, and this was the priority to address.

-This view was shared by a group of partners who, starting in 2014, pooled resources to establish Let’s Encrypt, an automated and free certificate authority.
-[Sarah Gran](https://letsencrypt.org/2023/12/28/eoy-letter-2023), Director of Communications at Let’s Encrypt, shares:
+This view was shared by a group of partners who, starting in 2013, pooled resources to establish Let’s Encrypt, an automated and free certificate authority.
+[Sarah Gran](https://letsencrypt.org/2023/12/28/eoy-letter-2023), VP of Advancement at Let’s Encrypt, shares:

 ![](/assets/sarah-gran100.png)